InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 2000-2013 | Mike Alarid
 2013-Present | Brian Anderson

-The Crew started in the build up years of the early 1970\'s.
+The Crew started in the build up years of the early 1970's.
 It was started in 1974 as a 10-person flight crew in conjunction with a 10-person flight crew on the Valyermo district.
 In 1975 it was made a 20-person crew and the first superintendent was Mike Dougherty.

 Bear Divide was one of 6 hotshot crews on the Angeles National Forest.

-Mike\'s tenure as superintendent was 1975-1979.
+Mike's tenure as superintendent was 1975-1979.

-The Bear Divide Station was built in the late 1960\'s and was constructed with a 12 person barracks, kitchen and 4 bay garages.
+The Bear Divide Station was built in the late 1960's and was constructed with a 12 person barracks, kitchen and 4 bay garages.
 In 1975 the barracks was added on to house a total of 25 personnel.
-During the early 1970\'s the station also was home to two, 7-person engine modules.
+During the early 1970's the station also was home to two, 7-person engine modules.
 One engine module was cut in 1976.

 In 1980 Bear Divide got a new superintendent, Richard McCombs, who